 They are crucial to growing many of our favorite and healthiest foods as they move pollen from plant to plant, pollinating more than a hundred fruits and vegetables including strawberries, potatoes and apples.

-In honor of World Bee Day on May 20, here are five surprising things you might not know about nature's hardest working pollinators.
+In honor of World Bee Day on May 20, here are six surprising things you might not know about nature’s hardest-working pollinators.

 1. Bees like to ‘waggle dance’

 Bees can communicate and make decisions by dancing.

 When a honeybee scouts out and inspects a new nest it uses a waggle dance to advertise and debate its merits.
 The better the site, the longer and harder the bee dances.
 If another bee bumps into a dancing bee, she will go off to inspect the site and if she likes it, she, too, will waggle.

 Eventually, the dynamics of the waggle dancing causes about 20 to 30 bees to agree on the best nest site, and they communicate their decision to the rest of the swarm by making high-pitched sounds and by buzzing their wings among the other bees.

 Honeybees in Vietnam and other parts of Asia are threatened by predatory species of giant hornet that attack bee colonies, killing the adults defending the nest and preying on the young bees.
 In particular, the voracious hornet species Vespa soror is capable of obliterating the hive within hours.